List of Mad Men characters: Bob Benson

 Pete proceeds to hire Duck Phillips to find Bob another job.
 Instead, Duck uncovers Bob's secret: much like Don Draper, Bob's adopted an assumed identity to compensate for an embarrassing and impoverished past.
-None of his college references check out, he's from a poor area of West Virginia, and he was the manservant of a vice-president at Brown Brothers Harriman – not an employee of the firm itself in the accounts department, as he had implied.
+None of his college references check out, he is from a poor area of West Virginia, and he was the manservant of a vice president at Brown Brothers Harriman, rather than an employee of the firm itself in the accounts department, as he had implied.
 Moreover, his name is likely a false one.
 Pete immediately thinks to expose Bob, but, having learned from his experience trying to expose Don years earlier, decides to call a truce with Bob and lays out some ground rules to control Bob instead.

 Bob appears shocked when Pete tells him Manolo (aka Marcos Constantine) apparently eloped with Pete's mother, and she has "fallen" overboard and become lost at sea under mysterious circumstances.
-Pete flatly rejects the concept that Bob wasn't in on the situation and proceeds to try and strong-arm him out of Chevy's good graces.
+Pete flatly rejects the idea that Bob was not in on the situation and proceeds to try and strong-arm him out of Chevy's good graces.
 Bob, maintaining his innocence in the Manolo situation, manipulates Pete into making a fool of himself at Chevy's headquarters, thereby securing his own position.
 Around the same time, Roger Sterling sees that Bob is spending time with Joan and giving Kevin gifts.
 Roger confronts Bob and threatens him about his relationship with Joan, which Bob replies to by insisting that he and Joan are just "buddies".
 Bob is later seen carving the turkey at Joan's Thanksgiving dinner, to Roger's surprise.

 In season 7, Bob Benson reappears.
 He is called by a GM executive (Matthew Glave) asking to be bailed out of jail, having been arrested for offering to fellate an undercover police officer.
 The executive warns Bob that Chevy's advertising is going to become an in-house project, and SC&P is going to lose the account, but assures him not to worry, as Buick will hire him to work for them in Detroit.
 This prompts Bob to propose marriage to Joan, who turns him down, stating that they both deserve to be with people they love, not spending their lives in "an arrangement".
-When Bob explains that he needs a wife to assuage the GM executives, Joan learns about the losing of the account but neglects to inform Roger, who is at first incensed, until he realizes it will be a blow for Jim Cutler and one he won't be able to avoid.
+When Bob explains that he needs a wife to assuage the GM executives, Joan learns about the losing of the account but neglects to inform Roger, who is at first incensed, until he realizes it will be an unavoidable blow for Jim Cutler.